ploynawapan/ploynawapan.github.io/_pages/about.md

 ![mycat](/images/meow_clemantine.jpg)

 Besides math, I love painting, watching Anime, Baking, traveling, and trying new things!
 I also have a tabby cat which my family named it "Meow" (Do you know why?).
-Sadly, I can't bring her to the US with me, so if anyone has a cat/cats and lives in IL, please introduce your babies to me!
+Sadly, I can't bring her to the US with me, so if anyone has a cat/cats and lives in Champaign, please introduce your babies to me!
 Anyway, on this site, I will update what I am doing/TAing and upload worksheets, papers, etc. Check them out!